 James Bond – Spectre

-Later scenes in the film show remote train rides through the Sahara Desert in Morocco, a visual that I couldn’t get out of my head – until I finally went last year.
-Read all about this trip here.
+Later scenes in the film show remote train rides through the Sahara Desert in Morocco, a vision that I couldn’t get out of my head – until I finally went last year.
+Read all about my Sahara Desert adventure here.